Developer Documentation

 }

 Depending on the room where the media is added we need to handle things differently.
 If it’s a walkie-talkie room, we add the PlaybackComponent representing the other players voice to the local players walkie-talkie.
-This is what we have implemented today.
+This is what we have implemented already.
 But if it’s the world room, we need to attach the PlaybackComponent to the game object representing the player in the scene.

 OdinPeerManager with positional audio